AnantLabs/geektoolsharp/trunk/Readme.txt

 	Size of the font.

 timerInterval
 	How often the content should refresh (in milliseconds).
 So, 5000 milliseconds = 5 seconds.
+The minimum value allowed is 2000.

 fileName
 	Name of the executable file that should be run.